gre/gl-transition-libs/README.md

 * The *first call* **creates a Transitions context with a Canvas**.
 * The *second call* **creates a GLSL Transition for this context**.
 * Finally, the *third call* **performs this transition**.
 The returned value of this transition is a Promise resolved when transition has succeed or rejected when it has failed (rare cases like webgl context lost).
+* The result of a successful Promise is a metadata object containing: `{ startAt, endAt, elapsedTime, frames }`.

 Obviously, compiling a GLSL program can takes time and it would be terrible to create it each time you do a transition.